Section 8 Grounds for Possession Under the Renters' Rights Act: The Full List

 Discretionary.
 4 weeks' notice.

 Useful below the Ground 8 threshold, or as a back-up.
-The court can grant possession outright, suspended on terms (e.g. continued occupation provided arrears are paid down at £X per week), or refuse.
+According to housing law practitioners, the court can grant possession outright, suspended on terms (e.g. continued occupation provided arrears are paid down at £X per week), or refuse.

 Discretionary.
 4 weeks' notice.

 For the tenant who is rarely actually in arrears at any one snapshot, but is chronically late.
 You need records — bank statements, demand letters, a payment chronology.
-The court is looking for a pattern, not a single late payment.
+According to county court guidance, the court is looking for a pattern, not a single late payment.

 Discretionary.
 2 weeks' notice.

 A catch-all for non-rent breaches: keeping a pet in breach of the tenancy (subject to the new pet-request rules in the Renters' Rights Act), running a business from the property in breach of a residential-use clause, or persistent unauthorised guests.
-Your tenancy agreement has to actually prohibit the conduct, and you have to show the court the breach is meaningful — judges will not evict for trivial breaches.
+Your tenancy agreement has to actually prohibit the conduct, and you have to show the court the breach is meaningful — according to housing law practitioners, judges will not evict for trivial breaches.

 Discretionary.
 2 weeks' notice.